 Apple is producing enough clean power, through solar panels and fuel cells, at its data center in North Carolina that it says it can cover 60 percent of the total energy needs of the data center.
 Will the tech giant be doing the same thing at its new planned $1 billion data center just outside of Reno, Nevada?
-While details are few at this point, it sure looks like Apple is looking to have a significant amount of its data center power needs met with clean, and grid-independent, power.
+While details are few at this point, it sure looks like Apple (s AAPL) is looking to have a significant amount of its data center power needs met with clean, and grid-independent, power.

 If it gets approval, Apple plans to build its data center at Reno Technology Park, a new 2,200-acre business property being developed by the Unique Infrastructure Group.
 The CTO of Unique Infrastructure Group KC Mares confirmed the deal on his Twitter feed.
 Mares is a data center industry infrastructure player that has been working on energy efficient data center plans for years.

 According to this Data Center Knowledge article from a few years ago, The Reno Technology Park plans to provide 300 MW of on-site power generation from natural gas, as well as potentially another 140 MW from clean power.
 That clean power could come from 100 MW of wind power, 20 MW of solar panels and 20 MW from geothermal energy.
 I’m not sure on the latest plans for clean power at The Reno Technology Park.
 Nevada has a lot of solar and geothermal resources.

 The Reno Technology Park is also within a mile of the utility NV Energy’s power island which has 540 MW of grid capacity, said Data Center Knowledge.
 Greenpeace says that NV Energy has an energy mix of 62 percent natural gas, 20 percent coal and 6 percent clean power — not great, but not terrible for a standard utility.